RebelToolbox/RebelDocumentation/tutorials/editor/command_line_tutorial.rst

 .. highlight:: shell

 Some developers like using the command line extensively.
-Godot is designed to be friendly to them, so here are the steps for working entirely from the command line.
+Rebel Engine is designed to be friendly to them, so here are the steps for working entirely from the command line.
 Given the engine relies on almost no external libraries, initialization times are pretty fast, making it